visionmedia/expresso/docs/index.md

-The previous example is typically what I would recommend, since expresso supports test coverage via [node-jscoverage](http://github.com/visionmedia/node-jscoverage) (bundled with expresso), so you will need to expose an instrumented version of you library.
+The previous example is typically what I would recommend, since expresso supports test coverage via [node-jscoverage](http://github.com/visionmedia/node-jscoverage) (bundled with expresso), so you will need to expose an instrumented version of your library.

 To instrument your library, simply run [node-jscoverage](http://github.com/visionmedia/node-jscoverage), passing the _src_ and _dest_ directories: